davidbegin/chat_thief/TUTORIAL.md

 !submit etc
 !ticket Someone ripped me

-Beginbot will look at these
+Beginbot will look at these issues, and delete them once completed